About Bill Peach

 Following his eight years as the presenter of the ABC's ground breaking current affairs programme "This Day Tonight", Bill began his "Peach's Australia" documentary series.

-Bill probably added another 5 times around the world while making his other programmes "Holiday with Bill Peach", "Peach's Australian Cities", "Peach's Gold" and "The Explorers".
-But in 1984 he exchanged the ABC's battered 4 wheel drive vehicles for a more salubrious mode of transport - the F27 Fokker Friendship plane.
+Bill probably added another 5 times around the world while making his other programmes “Holiday with Bill Peach”, “Peach’s Australian Cities”, “Peach’s Gold” and “The Explorers”.
+But in 1984 he exchanged the ABC’s battered 4 wheel drive vehicles for a more salubrious mode of transport – the F27 Fokker Friendship aircraft.